 - “Bait” with feed pans on the ground in the feeder.
 One trick is to put some feed around the feeder in reach of the dams, then put some pans of feed inside the feeder area where only the calves can reach them.
 With mom eating just outside, calves are more likely to check out the feed pans in the feeder.
 Once they’re comfortable inside the feeder, it’s a simple jump to get the calves eating from the feeder trough.

-- “Bait” with high-quality hay or a mineral block on the ground in the feeder.
+- “Bait” with high-quality hay or a mineral block on the ground in the feeder (learn about the best way to feed hay to cattle).
 If calves can see something they like inside the creep area of the feeder, they may wander in and then find the feed in the feeder trough.

 - Use an older calf that’s already eating from the creep feeder.
 If younger calves see the “big boys” eating from the feeder, they’ll be quicker to get the idea that they can do it too.

 It’s usually best to start with a small amount of creep feed until the calves fine it.
 Refreshing the feed every few days ensures that calves will want to eat it when they do find it.